 The Minister of Worship and Music ensures that music and musical opportunities remain a vital part of our congregational life.
 This includes collaborating with the pastor and Worship Committee in worship planning, directing and managing the adult choir, overseeing maintenance of instruments, arranging other special music especially over the summer months, and assisting with the WorshipArts program.
 The Director of Music Ministries position was created in 1999 and Rosi has been doing it ever since!

-The Director of Faith Formation and Youth Ministries supports the spiritual and pastoral mission of the church by guiding and leading the congregation in connecting younger congregants (birth-college) and their families to worship, serve, and learn opportunities at Rainbow and beyond.
-Sarah earned her Masters of Divinity from Bethany Theological Seminary with a focus in Youth and Young Adults.
-Sarah began in this position on August 12, 2019.
+The Director of Faith Formation and Congregational Life supports the spiritual and pastoral mission of the church by guiding, leading, and connecting the congregation to worship, serve, and learn opportunities at Rainbow and beyond; with special emphasis on younger congregants (birth-college) and their families.
+Sarah earned her Masters of Divinity from Bethany Theological Seminary with a focus in Youth and Young Adult ministry.
+Sarah began working at Rainbow on August 12, 2019.